-The flagship program of the RMI, the Responsible Minerals Assurance Process (RMAP), formerly the Conflict-Free Smelter Program (CFSP), takes a unique approach to helping companies make informed choices about responsibly sourced minerals in their supply chains.
-Focusing on a “pinch point” (a point with relatively few actors) in the global metals supply chain, the RMAP uses an independent third-party audit of smelter/refiner management systems and sourcing practices to validate conformance with RMAP protocols and current global standards.
-The audit employs a risk-based approach to validate smelters' company level management processes for responsible mineral procurement.
-Companies can then use this information to inform their sourcing choices.
+The flagship program of the RMI, the Responsible Minerals Assurance Process (RMAP) takes a unique approach to helping companies make informed choices about responsibly sourced minerals in their supply chains.
+Focusing on a “pinch point” (a point with relatively few actors) in the global metals supply chain, the RMAP uses an independent third-party assessment of smelter/refiner management systems and sourcing practices to validate conformance with RMAP standards.
+The assessment employs a risk-based approach to validate smelters' company-level management processes for responsible mineral procurement.